4.2 billion people live in cities and that number is growing by 1.5 million each week.

 Cities Investment Facility Components

-A series of three components work to engage city authorities, investors, and other stakeholders in CIF.
+A series of three components work to engage city authorities, project promoters, investors, and other stakeholders in the CIF.
+Each is facilitated by a number of contributors to the programme, which together comprise the CIF’s Implementing Partners.

-The CI Portal is an online subscription-based platform that hosts and tracks the progress of the sustainable urban infrastructure projects that have been admitted into CIF, as they make their way through project preparation towards bankable, construction-ready status.
-It is the first entry point into the programme, comprising a digital platform that enables cities to better promote their urban development projects to an audience of construction/long-term investors and third-party experts who can provide financing, technical and advisory support.
+The CI Portal is an online platform that hosts and tracks the progress of the sustainable urban infrastructure projects that have been admitted into the CIF, as they make their way through project preparation towards bankable, construction-ready status.
+It is the first entry point into the programme, comprising a digital platform that enables cities to better promote their urban development projects to an audience of construction/long-term investors and third-party experts who can provide financial and technical advisory support.

 Learn More